 An internship is a form combining academic studies with professional activities.
 Students can augment classroom learning by working in the media.
-By completing suitable academic work under the direction of a faculty member and a professional, students may earn three hours of academic credit.
-Students may earn a total of three hours of credit during their undergraduate career.
+By completing suitable academic work under the direction of the intern coordinator and a professional, students may earn three hours of academic credit

-Several dozen students complete formal internships in electronic media every year, even though an internship for academic credit is not a graduation requirement.
-The electronic journalism faculty strongly encourages students to consider an internship as their one elective course.
-In addition to a formal academic internship, many electronic journalism students work part-time for newspapers and other media throughout the year, but only one internship may be counted for credit.
+Several dozen students complete formal internships in print every year, even though an internship for academic credit is not a graduation requirement.
+Many students also work part-time for newspapers and other media throughout the year, but only one internship may be counted for credit.

-More specifically, to earn internship credit, the electronic journalism student must:
+More specifically, to earn internship credit, the student must:

-- Maintain an electronic version of all work they completed during the internship.
+- Keep copies of all work completed during the internship.

 The internship coordinator may check with the on-site supervisor by e-mail or telephone.
 Unless all steps in the process are completed to the satisfaction of the sponsor and the intern coordinator, the intern will NOT receive academic credit for the internship.